dmiguelmz/smart-scheduler/README.md

 3. Maria Carmen Areglo
 4. Shyrene G. Susaya

-Smart Scheduler is a friendly Python program that helps manage exam schedules for both Students and Teachers.
-It uses basic text menus and allows you to Create, Read, Update, and Delete exam entries.
+We designed and implemented a simplified version of a Smart Scheduler that automates exam scheduling using CRUD (Create, Read, Update, Delete) operations.

 Features
-Add new exams (with name, date, time, and room)
+Add new exams (exam name, date, time, and room)
-VIEW all scheduled exams
+View all scheduled exams
-EDIT any existing exam
+Edit any exam
-DELETE an exam from the list
+Delete an exam
-Automatically prevents overlapping exams (same date & time)

-Requirements
+Stops you from adding exams at the same date and time

+What You Need
-Python installed on your computer (version 3 or above) A code editor like Visual Studio Code (VS Code)
+Python installed on your computer (version 3 or higher) A code software editor like Visual Studio Code (VS Code)

-To Run
+How to Run It
-Open the folder where the scheduler.py file is saved.
+1. Open the folder where the `scheduler.py` file is saved.
-Launch VSCode and open that folder.
+2. Open VS Code and open that folder.
-Click scheduler.py to open the code.
+3. Click on `scheduler.py` to open the file.
-Click Run button at the top or right-click anywhere in the code and select "Run Python File".
+4. Press the Run button at the top, or
+   Right-click anywhere in the file and choose "Run Python File".
-The program will open a menu in the terminal where you can interact with the code.
+5. A menu will appear in the terminal — you can now use the program.